iamdudeman/react-cross-platform-boilerplate/native/native.md

 ```
 Download the Expo app from the marketplace and then scan the barcode that is shown.
 Once the app loads on the device whenever you make a change in native or shared the app will automatically reload.
 Sometimes it does take a couple saves before the changes apply.

-The test device and the computer running the dev build must be on the same network for it to work.
-Port forwarding may have to be done if it doesn't seem to be working.
+Note: The test device and the computer running the dev build must be on the same network for it to work.
+You will need to allow ports 19000 and 19001 through your firewall on your computer